 OJT starts with dispatch.
 Dispatch to employment is an integral part of the apprenticeship program and is based on approved Apprenticeship Standards.
-Dispatch is not meant to be used as an employment strategy for individuals, but rather, it is to serve to complete apprentices to journey status in the most efficient manner possible.
+Dispatch is not meant to be used as an employment strategy for individuals, but rather, it is to serve as a means to complete apprentices to journey status in the most efficient manner possible.